-A Costume Designer is the person responsible for designing the costumes for the production, making sure they match the time period, style and Director’s vision for the piece, as well as being practical for the Performer.
+A Costume Designer is the person responsible for designing the costumes for a production, making sure they match the time period, style and Director’s vision for the piece, as well as being practical for the Performer.

 What are the main responsibilities of a Costume Designer?